SAP-archive/abap-odata-smoke-test/README.md

 Flag <test_entity = abap_false.> determines, whether entityset calls are performed (default = off).

-> ATTENTION: Depending on the amount of active services, especially the initial execution might take a while!
+> ATTENTION: Depending on the amount of active services, especially the initial execution can take minutes up to couple of hours!

 # License